topher-nullset/SavageDB/README.md

 ### Running the Application

-To run <AppName> locally, follow these steps:
+To run SavageDB locally, follow these steps:

 ```bash
 rails server